msayer23/ici_ae_trinetx/README.md

 ###patient.csv
 #contains patient background info like date of birth, death, race/ethnicity, region etc.
+#
+#
+#
+#
+#
 #######Processed files created from trinetx raw files

+###firstici_firstae_dateoficis_061323.csv
+#an additonal file from the cardiac ae analysis table. has each patient, dates of their first ici admin and each ici was received. additionally the cardiac ae and the date as well as patient demographic info

+###all_cardio_ae_ici_demo_061323.csv
+#this file has each unique cardiac adverse event along with accompnaying patient info for each row. all events listed are adverse events meeting inclusion exclusion criteria
+#coming from cardoaes.R file

 ###all_ici_rows_061323.csv
 #this file comes from the medication ingredient file and the procedure file, it has every instance of ici occuring in the data set, where each row is an ici administration.